samelstob/notes/management-notes/algorithms/linear-algebra.md

 We only need to understand how the basis vectors are transformed (i^, j^) - then everything else falls into place

-A 2 dimensional linear transformaion is defined by a 2x2 matrix
+A 2 dimensional linear transformation is defined by a 2x2 matrix

   ac place where first basis vector lands bd place where second basis vector lands